 Determining the extent to which conditions or events raise substantial doubt about the Company's ability to continue as a going concern and the extent to which mitigating plans sufficiently alleviate any such substantial doubt requires significant judgment and estimation by us.
 The Company's significant estimates related to this analysis may include identifying business factors such as size, growth and profitability used in the forecasted financial results and liquidity.
 Further, the Company makes assumptions about the probability that management's plans will be effectively implemented and alleviate substantial doubt and its ability to continue as a going concern.
-The Company believes that the estimated values used in its going concern analysis are based on reasonable assumptions.
-However, such assumptions are inherently uncertain and actual results could differ materially from those estimates.
-See Note 2, Liquidity, for more information about the Company's going concern assessment.
+The Company believes that the estimated values used in inherently uncertain and actual results could differ materially from those estimates.
+See Note 2, Liquidity, for more information about the Company's going concern analysis are based on reasonable